1-800-MAKE-IT/archiegoodman2/README.md

   1. upgrade autoencoder to variational autoencoder then potentially GAN
   2. ConvNet for image recognition - visualize layers with gradient ascent

+I've moved onto focusing on AI Engineering a while ago, so expect more projects in the GenAI space when I get time.

   📫 How to reach me ... https://www.linkedin.com/in/archie-goodman-a0bb4b1b7/